4Catalyzer/found/README.md

 );
 ```

 The options object for `createFarceRouter` should have a `historyProtocol` property that has a history protocol object.
-For example, instead of providing `basename` with `createBrowserRouter`, you would provide `new BrowserProtocol({ basename })`.
+For example, to use the HTML History API as with `createBrowserRouter`, you would provide `new BrowserProtocol()`.

 The `createFarceRouter` options object does not have defaults for the `historyMiddlewares` and `render` properties.
 It ignores the `renderPending`, `renderReady`, and `renderError` properties.